-Blog 96: 8 ways to stay close to customers; keep product relevant.
+Blog 96: 8 ways to stay close to your customers

 1. Build communities and regularly monitor them: Build a community around the product (e.g., forums, social media groups) where customers can share experiences, ask queries, and provide feedback.
-Once this community is built, we must monitor them to understand our users better and identify relevant trends.
+Once this community is built, monitor it to understand your users better.

 3. Draft multiple hypothesis and then proactively reach out to users to test them.
-Rather than asking too many open-ended questions we must be ready to test multiple hypothesis.
-Many a times, customers will have no idea about evolving market trends.
+Rather than asking too many open-ended questions.
+Many a times, customers have no idea about evolving market trends.

 4. Leverage analytics tools (e.g., Google Analytics, Mixpanel) to track user behaviour and engagement.
 Refer blog 93 for more on product engagement metrics.